kamilmuzyka91/Popular-games-in-JS/README.md

 # 1. Rock Paper Scissors

-Popular simple javascript games - "Rock, papaer, scissors".
-You enter the develop branch!
-The game is under construction.
+## Classic game of stone, paper, scissors in javascript with pure CSS and use localStorage.

-## How to play ?
+### How to play ?

+- You choose your weapon, the computer's weapon is drawn and the round result is checked.
+- One game consists of 5 rounds, after which you will be informed about the final result.
+- After the game is over, you can decide whether to play again.
+- Ending the game will close the tab and clear the localStorage.

+## Check out demo

-Check out demo page here: [demo](https://popular-games.netlify.app)
+Check out demo page here: [https://popular-games.netlify.app](https://popular-games.netlify.app)

 ## What's I use ?